wp-plugins/duplicator/readme.txt

 = I'm having issues getting the plugin to work what should I do? =

 See the [FAQs](http://lifeinthegrid.com/duplicator-faq) page for a detailed rundown of common issues

+= Are there any videos I can watch? =

+Yes.
+Please see the [tutorial section](http://lifeinthegrid.com/duplicator-tutorials] on the user guide for videos.

 = Where can I get more information and support for this plugin? =